-The essay deals with open-endedness in a European Union measure (secondary law), and shows how law can unjustifiably be convoluted and include empty obligations, thus rendering it extremely distant from the archetype of law (Law).
+When law needs plenification deals with open-endedness in a European Union measure (secondary law), and shows law can be unjustifiably convoluted and include empty obligations, thus rendering it extremely distant from Law, i.e. the archetype of law.

-Abstract: Defining is the basis for constructing our society, since words significantly contribute to shaping it.
-Defining the term ‘natural’ has consequences on how we produce goods, on how we treat species, and on how we treat ourselves.
-Yet, the terms ‘natural’ and ‘organic’ (a by-product of the term ‘natural’) are often mishandled, or even undefined by legislators or market players.
+Defining the term NATURAL impacts on how we produce goods, how we treat species, and how we treat ourselves.
+Yet, the terms natural and organic (a by-product of the term natural) are oftentimes mishandled, or even undefined by legislators or market players.